crocoder-dev/web/apps/website/src/content/posts/crowdstrike-microsoft-incident-breakdown.md

 category: "AWS"
 editors: ["velimir"]
 draft: false
 abstract: "On July 19, 2024, CrowdStrike's Falcon Sensor update caused widespread disruptions on millions of Windows systems, leading to \"blue screens of death\" and boot loops.
-The issue, an erorr in the C++ code of a system driver, impacted aviation, media, banking, and healthcare sectors, grounding flights and disrupting emergency services.
+The issue, an error in the C++ code of a system driver, impacted aviation, media, banking, and healthcare sectors, grounding flights and disrupting emergency services.
 This incident highlights a failure in CrowdStrike's development and deployment processes, as such errors should be caught by automated code sanitization tools.
 It underscores the importance of rigorous testing, CI/CD practices, and phased rollouts to prevent widespread disruptions in critical systems.
 Robust testing and deployment strategies are essential, even with memory-safe programming languages."
 image: "/images/crowdstrike-microsoft-incident-breakdown.jpg"
 ---